Mhora19/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script displays the contents list of your current directory.
+this script changes the working directory to te users home directory